pharmer/pharmer/docs/cloud/azure/README.md

 ```

 Here,
+ - `spec.data.clientID` is the azure client id
+ - `spec.data.clientSecret` is the secret
- - `spec.data.projectID` is the packet project id
+ - `spec.data.subscriptionID`  is the subscription id of azure account
- - `spec.data.apiKey` is the access token that you provided which can be edited by following command:
+ - `spec.data.tenantID` is tenant id that you provided which can be edited by following command:
 ```console
 $ phrmer edit credential azur
 ```